MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-transact-sql-compatibility-level.md

 >
 > For an existing application to leverage an enhancement only available in a higher database compatibility level, or for new development work, plan to use the latest database compatibility level available in [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], and certify your application to work with that compatibility level.

 To upgrade the [!INCLUDE[ssDEnoversion](../../includes/ssdenoversion-md.md)] to the latest version, while maintaining the database compatibility level that existed before the upgrade and its supportability status, it is recommended to perform static functional surface area validation of the application code in the database, by using the [Microsoft Data Migration Assistant](http://www.microsoft.com/download/details.aspx?id=53595) tool (DMA).
-The absence of errors in the DMAT tool output, about missing or incompatible functionality, protects application from any functional regressions on the new target version.
-DMA supports database compatibility level 100 and above. [!INCLUDE[ssVersion2005](../../includes/ssversion2005-md.md)] as source version is excluded.
+The absence of errors in the DMA tool output, about missing or incompatible functionality, protects application from any functional regressions on the new target version.
 For more information on the DMA tool, see [here](http://blogs.msdn.microsoft.com/datamigration/dma).

+> [!NOTE]
+> DMA supports database compatibility level 100 and above. [!INCLUDE[ssVersion2005](../../includes/ssversion2005-md.md)] as source version is excluded.

+> [!IMPORTANT]
+> Microsoft recommends that some minimal testing is done to validate the success of an upgrade, while maintaining the previous database compatibility level.
+You should determine what minimal testing means for your own application and scenario.

 > [!NOTE]
 > Microsoft provides query plan shape protection when: